 Should we expect future changes in eddy and MOC AHT to counter-balance one another resulting is small total AHT changes (and small climate impacts)?
 Alternatively, is the compensation noted in the historical record coincidental over the limited length record or a consequence of the transient response to anthropogenic forcing?
 Is the compensation between eddy and MOC AHT fundamental and represented in coupled climate models?
 The compensation between AHT changes by eddies and the Ferrel cell is expected based on the transformed Eulerian-mean equations and/or the thermodynamic forcing of vertical motion by the eddy heat flux convergence.
 However, the degree of compensation and its implication for climate change and variability has received less attention in the literature and has important implications for climate variability and trends.
 Our working hypothesis is that changes in eddy heat transport cause changes in the Ferrel cell AHT through the following mechanism: the intensified eddy AHT results in anomalous heat flux convergence which can either be balanced by radiative (and surface heat flux) feedbacks or by upward vertical motion with the latter manifested as an intensified thermally indirect Ferrel cell (due to mass continuity).
 Under this mechanism, the degree of compensation between eddy and MOC AHT is set by radiative (and surface heat flux) feedbacks of the eddy heat flux anomalies with strong feedback resulting in no compensation and no feedbacks resulting in perfect compensation.

-Proposed work: We will analyze the consistency of the trends in AHT identified in Fig. 3 between different observational data sets including the ERA interim analysis, NCEP reanalysis and NASA MERRA-2 reanalysis.
+Proposed work: We will analyze the consistency of the trends in AHT identified in Fig. 3 between different observational data sets including the ERA interim analysis, NCEP reanalysis, NASA MERRA-2 (Gelaro et al., 2017) and JRA 55 reanalysis (Kobayashi et al., 2015).
 This will determine if the total AHT trends and compensation between eddy and MOC AHT is unique to the ERA5 data set.
 Specifically, we will ask if the eddy-MOC compensation depends on knowledge of the stratospheric circulation which is know to impact the MOC AHT (Marshall et al., 2012) and is less observationally constrained.
 Our calculations of AHT via Eqn.
 4 have already been run on NCEP and ERA-interim reanalysis through 2015 and we will update these calculations through to the present day.
 We have yet to calculate AHT using MERRA data but anticipate that the methodology we have used on other reanalysis products can be extended to standard MERAA output.
 We will also compare our ERA5 AHT calculations with those performed by Mayer et al (2021) which use a different methodology to calculate AHT (in regard to the mass balance) and do not decompose the AHT into eddy and MOC but can be used to check the dependence of total AHT on methodology.